For the messages that deserve more than ordinary privacy

 FAQ

-Is Layergram a new messenger?
+Is Layergram a new messaging app?

-Can platforms detect my hidden messages?
+Can platforms detect hidden messages?

 Can I use the same identity on multiple devices?